Back to Articles

 The legal landscape around workplace lottery pools continues to evolve:

-• Federal agencies developing guidance on employment law implications
+• • Federal agencies developing employment law guidance

 Workplace lottery pools can be a fun way to build camaraderie and dream about shared prosperity, but they require careful planning and execution to avoid legal pitfalls.
 The key is treating them with the seriousness they deserve—as financial partnerships with significant legal implications.